Europa_Berlijn_muur

 Watching a movie at the Freiluftkino

-There are several open-air cinemas in Berlin.
-The largest is located in Volkspark Friedrichshain, which seats 3000 people.
-In Rehberge, there's a capacity of 1500.
-There's also an open-air cinema in the courtyard of the Bethanië art district in Kreuzberg.
-Performances are held there from early May to late September (depending on the location).
+From early May to late September (depending on the location), screenings are regularly held here.
 Tickets can be purchased online or at the box office.
-Note: Most films are dubbed in German or in German with English subtitles.
+Note: Most films are dubbed into German or shown in German with English subtitles.

 Relax in the Tempelhofer Feld public park

-Many people come to the grounds of the former Berlin-Tempelhof Airport to relax, picnic, or enjoy a drink on the grass.
-The long, flat, paved roads also make it a great spot for skating, cycling, or running.
-The park also features a section with flower and vegetable gardens.
-You can even admire a real airplane.
-It's especially busy in summer, but it's also a wonderful place for a walk in winter.
+Many people come to the site of the former Berlin-Tempelhof Airport to relax, picnic, or simply enjoy a drink on the grass.
+Thanks to its long, flat, and paved runways, it's also an ideal spot for skating, cycling, or running.
+The park also features a section with flower and vegetable gardens, and you can even admire a real airplane up close.

 Berlijn_tempelerhof